Jean Jannon

-Jean Jannon (died 20 December 1658) was a French Protestant printer, type designer, punchcutter and typefounder active in Sedan in the seventeenth century.
+Jean Jannon (1580 – 20 December 1658) was a French Protestant printer, type designer, punchcutter and typefounder active in Sedan in the seventeenth century.
 He was a reasonably prolific printer by contemporary standards, printing several hundred books.

 Career

 Jannon began his career as a printer, first attested in Paris, where he apparently worked for the Estienne family in his early career, and then in Sedan.
 He mentions in one preface of hearing of the early history of printing in Mainz, so possibly he served an apprenticeship in Germany.

-Jannon may have left Paris due to lack of work there or personal conflicts: his friend at the time, diarist Pierre de L'Estoile recorded in his diary that he met with disapproval with Huguenot authorities for taking on the job of printing a piece of Catholic propaganda.
+Jannon may have left Paris due to lack of work there or personal conflicts: his friend at the time, diarist Pierre de L'Estoile, recorded in his diary that he met with disapproval with Huguenot authorities for taking on the job of printing a piece of Catholic propaganda.
 According to d'Estoile the response of formal approbation from local Huguenot authorities "upset him badly", and he commented that they would be worse than Jesuits if given the chance.

 Jannon married first Anne de Quingé, who died in 1618.
 Two years later he married Marie Demangin, who had had left her husband.
 A report from the Council of the Reformed Church of Mainz confirming that the remarriage was acceptable described as her former husband's conduct as a proven series of "adulteries, polygamies and debaucheries".

 After working in Paris Jannon established a career as printer for the Protestant Academy of Sedan in what is now north-eastern France.
 Sedan at the time enjoyed an unstable independence as a principality at a time when the French government had conceded through the Edict of Nantes to allowing a complicated system of restricted liberties for Protestants.
 He also established a second career as a punchcutter, in his thirties by his report.
 In 1640 he left Sedan and returned to Paris.
 Despite his religious views, the royal printing office of France bought matrices, moulds used to cast metal type, from him in 1641 for three large size of type.
 These matrices survive and remain in the government collection.
 He was otherwise particularly respected for his engraving of an extremely small size of type, known as Sédanoise, which was popular.

 In 1640, Jannon left Sedan for Paris to take over the press of his son, who had recently died.
 Four years later, his printing office in Caen was raided by authorities concerned that he may have been publishing banned material.
 While not imprisoned, Jannon ultimately returned to Sedan and spent the rest of his life there.

 Following his death, the printing-office at Sedan continued in operation; his family gave up his type foundry in 1664.
 It was reported to been taken over by Langlois in Paris, although Abraham van Dijck in the 1670s said he intended to buy matrices from Sedan so (if his information was not out of date) some materials might have remained there.